Oblivionburn/Dirge-of-Sorrows/README.md

 - **Randomly generated Local Maps consisting of:**
   - 1 Player Base
   - 1 Enemy Base (capturing it completes a map)
-  - 1+ Market Towns - where you can purchase armor/weapons to equip on characters
+  - 1 Market Town - where you can purchase armor/weapons to equip on characters
-  - 1+ Academy Towns - where you can recruit more characters for your army
+  - 1 Academy Town - where you can recruit more characters for your army
   - Neutral Towns to capture for passive gold income (1 gold each per in-game day which stacks across all maps)
   - Roads and various types of terrain effecting movement speed
   - Biome aesthetic based on Worldmap position